-- 1. Each student should place emphasis on possessing a sense of responsibility for his/her education.
-Students are held accountable for all work covered in a course despite valid reasons for absence from class, laboratory, or clinical.
-Each student is expected to attend all classes, clinical, and laboratory periods. - 2.
-Students are expected to arrive to class on time and prepared for the day's activities. - 3.
-The student must provide documentation of all requirements listed under Nurse Science Student Health (Refer to NSP 02.01) prior to clinical experience.
-In the event a student reports for clinical without meeting these requirements, he/she will not be allowed to provide care and will be sent home and counted as absent. - 4.
-In the event a student reports for clinical or laboratory late or unprepared, he/she will not be allowed to provide care and will be sent home and counted as absent. - 5.
-Clinical and laboratory absences will be made up as soon as possible on a date and location determined by the teaching team.
-Clinical and laboratory experiences are 100% mandatory.
-All absences must be communicated to the team leader for follow-up. - a.
-Please note: Clinical make-ups are not guaranteed and failure to complete required clinical experiences may result in failing clinical, thus failing the course (a recorded "F" grade). - 6.
-When a student has been absent a total of one week's hours in theory class, laboratory, or clinical, the respective teaching team reserves the right to review the student's record for consideration concerning appropriate action, including possible dismissal from the nursing program (Refer to NSP 04.05). - 7.
+- 6. The student must provide documentation of all requirements listed under Nurse Science Student Health (Refer to NSP 02.01) prior to clinical experience.
+In the event a student reports for clinical without meeting these requirements, he/she will not be allowed to provide care and will be sent home and counted as absent. - 7.
 A nursing student who has been absent due to illness or injury may be requested to present, upon return, a Release to Return to Clinical Activity Form (Appendix D).
 The instructor reserves the right to make the final decision of allowing the student to class, clinical, or laboratory utilizing the criteria of patient safety. - 8.
 All students must be enrolled and maintain enrollment in the myClinicalExchange (See NSP 03.02).
 Failure to enroll will lead to the inability to be present at clinical which will result in clinical failure. - 9.
 Once a clinical or laboratory assignment is made, a contract is established for the student to give nursing care and is considered binding.
 Therefore, the student who is going to be tardy or absent is responsible for notification of the designated person(s), stipulated by the instructor, prior to the beginning of the clinical or laboratory period.
 The instructor reserves the right to make the final decision of allowing the student to clinical or laboratory utilizing the criteria of patient safety.

 Responsible Person Action Student Attend all scheduled classes, clinical, and simulation/labs.
 Provide documentation of all requirements as listed in NSP 02.01.
 Assume responsibility for all costs associated with criminal background check and urine drug screen.
 Notify instructor and clinical area of any expected absence.
 After any absence, present justification for same, and if due to illness or injury must submit a Release to Return to Clinical Activity Form (Appendix D).
 Nurse Science Faculty Review student absences.
-If total of one week's hours in class, laboratory, or clinical, consider appropriate action.
+If total exceeds 80% mark and/or if related to laboratory, simulation, or clinical, consider appropriate action.